 - More than 160,000 laptops are retired every day in the EU alone.

-Your company’s overarching sustainability strategy will likely have a clear focus on your IT’s impact, and aligning with the goals outlined your overall strategy is key to meeting environmental KPIs.
+Your company’s overarching sustainability strategy will likely have a deliberate focus on a just transition to a sustainable economy, alongside a clear alignment to meeting the goals outlined in your overall business strategy.

 Aligning with your company’s overall sustainability strategy